Home

 bITdevKit is shaped around clear boundaries between domain, application, infrastructure and presentation.
 It supports modular systems where cross-cutting building blocks stay reusable while business logic remains explicit and testable.

-See the architecture mapRequest flow in practice¶
+See the architecture mapExample applications¶

 GettingStarted